Master's degree in Europe

-The Bologna process for standardisation of European higher education specified an undergraduate degree of at least three years called the "licence" or bachelor's degree, followed by a two-year diploma called the master's degree, then a doctorate, meant to be obtained in at least three years.
-Because of these indicated schedules, the reform is sometimes (erroneously) referred to as "3-5-8".
-The system applies to the European Higher Education Area.
+Master's degrees in Europe are the second cycle of the Bologna process, following on from undergraduate bachelor's degrees and preceding third cycle doctorates.
+Master's degrees typically take two years to complete, although the number of years varies between countries, and correspond to 60 – 120 ECTS credits.
+Within the European Higher Education Area, representing almost all countries in Europe, master's degrees are referenced to the Framework of Qualifications for the European Higher Education Area and national qualifications frameworks.

 European Master's Market

 Through the Bologna initiatives and support of the European Union, Europe is unifying and standardising especially the structure of their masters' programmes, making them more and more accessible to foreign students.

 An often cited advantage of the European universities is an advantageous cost/quality ratio.
 In Europe, especially continental Europe, universities are heavily subsidized by their national governments.
 In Germany, Scandinavia or Eastern Europe for instance, most masters programmes have been traditionally totally free of charge.
 Recently, these governments are discussing and/or introducing tuition fees.
 E.g. Sweden started charging tuition for non-EU students in 2010 and Finland started charging non-EU/EEA students in 2017.